Mightyfrong/gallifreyan-translation-helper/README.md

 ![creator approved](https://img.shields.io/badge/creator-approved-brightgreen)

 Primarily designed as a pattern memory aid, this module draws each character either as an individual glyph, or stacked depending on choice.
-It displays the words either in a circular fashion (not spiral though) or every glyph/group in horizontal lines for ease of reading.
+It displays the words either in a circular fashion (not spiral though) or every glyph/stack in horizontal lines for ease of reading.

 One can optionally toggle whether C is transcribed to K/S in the language controls.

-Numbers are supported, but only make sense with grouping enabled.
-Dot and comma both are valid decimal separators in number groups.
+Numbers are supported, but only make sense with stacking enabled.
+Dot and comma both are valid decimal separators in number stacks.

 Diacritics are supported according to the [official guide][SCG] for german umlauts, accent acute, accent grave, ñ and scandinavian å, ø and æ.